Trump instructs U.S. Navy to destroy Iranian gunboats 'if they harass our ships at sea'

 Iran’s Revolutionary Guards Corps said on Wednesday it had successfully launched the country’s first military satellite into orbit.

-Reporting by Idrees Ali, Lisa Lambert and Susan Heavey; Editing by Bernadette Baum
+Reporting by Idrees Ali, Phil Stewart, Lisa Lambert and Susan Heavey; Editing by Bernadette Baum and Jonathan Oatis